sharduul/chalk/_posts/2019-5-3-6-money-mistakes-to-avoid.md

 I see so many people ignore their health for short term pleasures.
 You won't even realize how big of a mistake this is until it catches up on you.

 Don't just focus on earning money.
-Earning and maintaining your health is probably more important than that.
+Maintaining your health is probably more important than that.

 > If you want your body to last 60 more years - you need to take your health seriously.